 You may also want to consider transferring your credit card balance to a lower APR card or one with a 0% APR introductory period.
-Even with transfer fees, you’re still reducing your monthly debt load and paying at a lower rate of interest.
+Even with transfer fees, you can still reduce your monthly debt load and pay a lower rate of interest.
 One other option is to refinance any long-term debt, like a car, to lower your monthly payments.

-As you get closer to the date that you plan to begin applying for a home loan, make every effort to live below your means.
+As you get closer to applying for a home loan, make every effort to live below your means.
 Aggressively attack your debts to pay them off as quickly as possible.
-Put every extra dollar towards your debt.
 You might also want to get a second job or start a side business to increase your gross monthly income.

 You can also look to lower your monthly student loan payments.
 Depending on your situation, refinancing or consolidating your student loans to obtain a lower monthly payment could be the way to go.
 Another option if you have federal student loans is to switch to an income-driven repayment plan.

 In 2017, Fannie Mae had some changes to the way it looks at student loan debt.
 These changes are specific to people paying back student loans through an income-driven repayment plan.
 Here are the new guidelines, according to Fannie Mae:

 - If the borrower is on an income-driven payment plan, the lender may obtain student loan documentation to verify the actual monthly payment is $0.
 The lender may then qualify the borrower with a $0 payment.

 - For deferred loans or loans in forbearance, the lender may calculate